Aspergillosis and pelvic health

 - Total incontinence: Severe and continuous incontinence

 Nocturia: nocturia means waking up at night to pass urine.
-It is a symptom and not a condition and is very common, particularly in older people.
+It is a symptom, not a condition, and is very common, particularly in older people.
 It is quite normal to wake up once or twice a night to empty your bladder, depending on your age and how long you sleep.
 If you need to do so more often, it can become very annoying and may mean you have an underlying medical problem.
 However, these problems can often be treated.

 There are many different types of bowel condition, some of which are very common and can affect all ages.
 Normal defecation rate for an adult is between three bowel movements per day to three bowel movements per week.
 If you are going less than three times a week and are experiencing pain, discomfort and straining on passing a motion, you are probably constipated.
 If you pass watery or very loose stools more than 3 times in a day you probably have diarrhoea.
 Constipation and diarrhoea may be due to medication, diet or stress (digestive problems are often linked emotional states), or they may be a symptom of another condition.